-PHED 1137 Power Walking 1 credit
+PHED 1137 Power Walking \ ......
+1 credit

 A health oriented activity designed to provide instruction of walking programs necessary for achievement of lifetime fitness.
 A sequential series of routines formulated for better overall physical health and wellness related issues.
+Because of the activity versus exercise orientation of the course, final evaluation will be recognized by a grade of Pass (P) or Fail (F).
 F, S, Su